Fast and Efficient MMD-based Fair PCA via Optimization over Stiefel Manifold: Experiments

 \item For \textsc{German Credit} and \textsc{Adult Income}, \textsc{MbF-PCA} shows a clear trade-off between explained variance and fairness; by relaxing $\tau$, we see that \textsc{MbF-PCA} outperforms \textsc{FPCA} in terms of explained variance and downstream task accuracy. \end{itemize}

 In addition, to see how correlated are the PCs with the protected attribute, we examine the communalities.
 For clarity of exposition, we consider the German credit dataset, whose protected attribute is age, and $d = 10$.
 Here, we again consider PCA, \textsc{FPCA} ($0, 0.01$), and \textsc{MbF-PCA} ($10^{-3}$).
-For PCA, communality of a feature is its variance contributed by the PCs \cite{multivariate-analysis}, which is computed as the sum of squares of the loadings of the considered feature.
-Larger value of communality implies that the correlations between the considered feature and the PCs are strong.
-Figure \ref{fig:exp2-2-eda} displays the boxplot of communality of considered $10$ splits.
+For PCA, communality of a feature is its variance contributed by the PCs \cite{multivariate-analysis}, computed as the sum of squares of the loadings of the considered feature.
+High communality implies that the correlations between the feature and PCs are strong.
+Figure \ref{fig:exp2-2-eda} displays the boxplot of communality, plotted over the $10$ splits.
 Indeed the amount of variance in age that is accounted for from the loadings of \textsc{MbF-PCA} is much smaller than that of PCA or \textsc{FPCA}.
 In other words, the PCs resulting from \textsc{MbF-PCA} have the {\it least} correlations with age, the protected attribute.
-The complete results (PC biplots and communality box plots) for the considered UCI datasets are presented in Section \ref{sec:eda-full} of the SP.